sujanaaktery/Houseplant-Watering-Scheduler/README.md

 # 🌱 Houseplant Watering Scheduler

+## 📌 Project Overview
-**Houseplant Watering Scheduler (PlantCare)** is a Java Swing desktop application designed to help users manage and track their houseplants' watering schedules.

-The application allows users to add, search, remove, and water plants while automatically calculating their next watering date and current watering status.
+**Houseplant Watering Scheduler** is a Java Swing desktop application designed to help users manage and track their houseplants' watering schedules.
+It allows users to add, search, remove, and water plants while automatically calculating their next watering date and current watering status.

+### 📝 Project Summary

+Houseplant Watering Scheduler provides a simple and user-friendly way to manage houseplants and their watering schedules.
+Users can add and manage plant information, search for plants, water them, check their current watering status, and view plant statistics.

 ---